Jotasiete7/TortaApp-V2/docs/technical/DESIGN_DECISIONS.md

 ---

-## 🎨 Color Palette - DO NOT CHANGE
+## ðŸŽ¨ Color Palette - DO NOT CHANGE

 ### Primary Colors
 ```css